atlza/noDeploy/readme.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to Charlie Etienne [Web nancy](https://web-nancy.fr/) for orignal script and idea